 BCWS' surface water supplier, GCWW, has monitored for Cryptosporidium (Crypto) in the treated water and has never detected it.
-GCWW also tested for Cryptosporidium in the Ohio River source water and it was found in one (1) of the 12 samples taken during 2021.
+GCWW also tested for Cryptosporidium in the Ohio River source water and it was not detected in 9 samples taken during 2022.
 Cryptosporidium is a microscopic organism that when ingested can result in diarrhea, fever and other gastrointestinal symptoms.
 The organism is found in surface waters and comes from animal and human wastes which enter the watershed.
 Cryptosporidium is eliminated by an effective combination of treatment processes including sedimentation, filtration and disinfection.